Craig Pindell, Fine Art Photographer

 I

-encourage you to take notes as you learn, but after all, we all do this
+encourage you to take notes to help you learn, but after all, we all do this

 to make photographs, not to make notes.